Back to Blue Lagoon stories

 From Keflavík International Airport: Blue Lagoon is about a 20-minute drive from Keflavík, making it an easily accessible stop for those just arriving in or departing Iceland.
 Simply follow the signs from the airport towards Grindavík on the Reykjanes Peninsula.
 There are rental car services at the airport for those looking to self-drive.

-From Reykjavík: The journey from Reykjavík takes approximately 45 minutes by car.
+From Reykjavík: The drive from Reykjavík takes approximately 45 minutes by car.
 You would head south on Route 41, then follow the signs to Blue Lagoon.
 This scenic drive offers beautiful views of Iceland’s unique landscape.

 Hotels surroundings